AP® Biology for New Teachers

-Shamone teaches Biology 1, Advanced Anatomy and Physiology, AP Environmental Science, and AP Biology at Central High School in San Angelo, Texas.
-She has been teaching for a total of 23 years with most of those years being in a public school.
-She has taught Biology 1 (grade level and PreAP) for 19 years, AP/DC Biology for 14 years, AP/DC Environmental Science for 5 years, and various classes at Angelo State University and Texas A&M University for 4 years.
+Shamone teaches Biology 1, Advanced Anatomy and Physiology, AP® Environmental Science, and AP® Biology at Central High School in San Angelo, Texas.
+She has been teaching for a total of 24 years with most of those years being in a public school.
+She has taught Biology 1 (grade level and PreAP®) for 20 years, AP®/DC Biology for 15 years, AP®/DC Environmental Science for 6 years, and various classes at Angelo State University and Texas A&M University for 4 years.
 She has a Bachelor of Science degree and a Master’s degree in Biology from Angelo State University as well as additional graduate hours from Texas A&M University.
-For the past 14 years, she has been a reader and/or table leader at the AP Biology reading.
-She is currently a co-PI on a grant project with several faculty members of Angelo State University who are working to provide middle school and high school teachers in the local area opportunities to incorporate field work into their science classrooms.
-Shamone is also a member of the curriculum development team for San Angelo ISD and has served on several review committees with TEA.
-She has been married for 30 years and has a twenty year old son who attends Texas A&M University and a seventeen year old daughter who recently graduated from high school.
+For the past 15 years, she has been a reader and/or table leader at the AP® Biology reading.